Eziclip

 Drop your episode in

 Add an MP3, M4A or WAV — or a video file, and it uses the audio.
-An on-device AI transcribes it right in your browser; nothing is uploaded to a server.
+An AI transcribes it right in your browser.
 In a moment you're looking at your whole episode as an editable transcript.

 2. 2